AlejandroJ98/Gomoku/README.md

 # Gomoku
-open the Gomoku application twice to test
+open the Gomoku application twice to test, first window opened is black, second is white.